 July is UV Safety Month.
 Summer is here and we are outdoors as much as we can be.
 Remember to guard yourself against the harmful effects of UV rays on your skin and eyes.
 Take that extra time to find and wear your sunglasses.
 Also remember the sunscreen, which may require more than one application.
-There is a series of helpful topics and useful information that is informative and fun, found at Federal Occupational Health.
-What is your UV IQ??
+You will find fun and helpful information at HealthySD.gov.
+Want to know your UV IQ?

-First topic is: Preventing Heat-Related Illness - Since the weather is warming up, it is a great time for this topic!
-Heat Stroke occurs when the body is unable to regulate its temperature, which can rise as high as 106° and is very serious.
-More common is Heat Exhaustion, which is a milder form of heat-related illness that can develop after several days of exposure to high temperatures and inadequate or unbalanced replacement of fluids.
+Preventing Heat-Related Illness - Heat Stroke occurs when the body is unable to regulate its temperature.
+Overheating under the sun could cause your body temperature to rise as high as 106° and is very serious.

+More common is Heat Exhaustion, which is a milder form of heat-related illness that could develop after several days of exposure to high temperatures and inadequate or unbalanced replacement of fluids.
 It is the body's response to an excessive loss of the water and salt contained in sweat.
 Those most prone to heat exhaustion are elderly people, people with high blood pressure, and people working or exercising in a hot environment.
-Some symptoms are; heavy sweating, paleness, muscle cramps, dizziness, headache, nausea, weakness or tiredness.
-Make sure that you are regularly drinking water or other non-alcohol/sugared drinks and know the signs of someone that doesn't seem quite right.
+Some symptoms are heavy sweating, paleness, muscle cramps, dizziness, headache, nausea, weakness or tiredness.
+Make sure that you are regularly drinking water or other non-alcohol/sugared drinks and know the signs of something that doesn't seem quite right.
 Employers are required to provide water to employees who are working in temperatures over 89°.

-Here are some links for you to use on this topic:
+Here are some links for you to use on this topic: RS SafetyTV OSHA Poster